CompOpt4Apps/Artifact-DataDepSimplify/README.md

   ./codegen list.txt
 ```

-Then, go to performanceEval directory and follow the directions inthe README file in that directory.
+Then, go to performanceEval directory and follow the directions in the README file in that directory.

 # Specifying index array properties